mightyteegar/SilentUninstall/README.md

 ===============

 NAME: SilentUninstall.ps1

 SYNOPSIS: Uninstall one or more programs given a search query

-COPYRIGHT: Dave Baker, 2014
+COPYRIGHT: (c) 2014 Dave Baker, teegar (AT) gmail

-LICENSE:
+LICENSE: You may freely use and modify this script as you like to suit your own needs.
+You may not distribute the script unless given explicit permission by the author.

 SYNTAX
 SilentUninstall.ps1 <search> [-u] [-nosim] [-verbose]